24th Waffen Mountain Division of the SS Karstjäger: Origins

 In mid-1942, the Waffen-SS formed a company intended for anti-partisan operations in the rugged and high-altitude border region between Italy, Austria and Yugoslavia known as the Karst.
 SS-Standartenführer (Colonel) Hans Brand, a geologist and speleologist, suggested the creation of the unit.
 The company was formed at the SS training centre in Dachau on 10 July 1942 from soldiers of the supply services training and replacement battalion of the 23rd Waffen Mountain Division of the SS Kama (2nd Croatian).

 It was expanded to battalion strength of around 500 troops in November 1942, and as the SS-Freiwilligen-Karstwehr Battalion, it spent the first six months of 1943 training in Austria.
-The unit drew its recruits mainly from among the Germans of Yugoslavia (Volksdeutsche) and South Tyrolians, with the officer cadre being drawn from SS geological detachments.
+The unit drew its recruits mainly from among the Germans of Yugoslavia (Volksdeutsche) and South Tyroleans, with the officer cadre being drawn from SS geological detachments.
 The battalion-strength Waffen-SS Geological Corps (SS-Wehrgeologenkorps), from which such detachments were drawn, was formed in April 1941 and consisted mainly of engineers with a few geologists.
 They examined caves and natural obstacles, and determined whether off-road terrain was suitable for tanks.
 They were also responsible for locating sources of fresh water.
 Following the Armistice of Cassibile in September 1943, the battalion was tasked with disarming Italian troops around Tarvisio on the border between the three countries.
 It then moved on to protective duties for nearby Volksdeutsche communities.
 From October 1943 until June 1944, the battalion was based at Gradisca d'Isonzo in Italy, and participated in anti-partisan operations in the areas of Trieste, Udine and the Istrian peninsula.
 On 10 October, a column of the battalion was ambushed at the Predil Pass, suffering three killed and eight wounded.
 The following day the battalion burned down the village of Strmec and killed 16 local men in retaliation.
 Up to 19 October 1943, the battalion suffered a total of 18 killed and 45 wounded in a series of engagements near the village of Bovec (Flitsch).
 During the same period, the battalion captured two Italian 75 mm mountain guns, which significantly increased its firepower.